-Contributions applicable to wages earned through June 30 are accrued.
+Contributions applicable to wages earned from the State of Alaska through June 30 are accrued if received after June 30.
 These contributions are considered fully collectible, and accordingly, no allowance for doubtful accounts is considered necessary.

-(d) Due from (to) State of Alaska General Fund
+(d) Due from State of Alaska General Fund